metagenome-atlas/atlas/docs/usage/getting_started.rst

 In short: all samples in which you expect the same strain to be found should belong to the same group, e.g. all metagenome samples from mice in the same cage or location.

-If you want to use :ref:`long reads <longreads>` for a hybrid assembly, you can also specify them in the sample table.
+.. note:: If you want to use :ref:`long reads <longreads>` for a hybrid assembly, you can also specify them in the sample table.

 You should also check the ``config.yaml`` file, especially: